nicoboyce/ds/nico.md

 * Establish a testing and deployment process: hypothesise and measure to be sure your changes are effective.
 * All the while, enjoy enhanced support from friendly humans.

-Deltastring Ltd is led by Nico Boyce, whose CV includes London unicorns Checkout.com and Starling Bank, S&P 500 component Etsy, along with various other smaller scale B2B and B2C startups, each of which had their own distinct set of Zendesk challenges.
-He's assisted by a top team of CX and Ops pros on a freelance basis, with experience across industries and functions.
+<p>Deltastring Ltd is led by Nico Boyce, whose CV includes London unicorns Checkout.com and Starling Bank, S&P 500 component Etsy, along with various other smaller scale B2B and B2C startups, each of which had their own distinct set of Zendesk challenges.
+He's assisted by a top team of CX and Ops pros on a freelance basis, with experience across industries and functions.</p>

 ![Nico Boyce, Deltastring Ltd founder.](/public/img/nico-mugshot-small.jpg) *CX consultant and Zendesk specialist Nico Boyce leads Deltastring Ltd.*